-The FleX-Net[TM] configuration allows the FleX-Net[TM] Fire Alarm Control Panels to be connected to a Mircom network which provides additional input circuits, visual zones, programmable notification appliance circuits and relays.
+The configuration allows the FleX-Net[TM] Fire Alarm Control Panels to be connected to a Mircom network which provides additional input circuits, visual zones, programmable notification appliance circuits and relays.
 In addition, a FleX-Net[TM] Integrated Fire and Audio panel can be used to provide a fully distributed audio and/or integrated telephone system.

-Mircom's FleX-NetTM Network system also provides zoned emergency multi-channel audio providing emergency paging and fire evacuation, and an optional firefighters' telephone communication to and from CACF (Central Alarm and Control Facilities) location to all remote telephone handsets.
-The system consists of Integrated Fire and Audio Network Panel or FX-MNS nodes.
-Each Integrated Fire and Audio Network Panel or FX-MNS contains an audio portion which consists of a QMB-5000N motherboard and card cage which holds an ANC-5000 Audio Network Card, a TNC-5000 Telephone Network Card and up to 4 amplifiers, a fire alarm portion FX-2000MNS Main Chassis, a PS-2040 power supply and batteries.
-The QBB-5001(R) expansion audio cabinet (connected to a Integrated Fire and Audio Network Panel or FX-MNS node) contains a card cage motherboard which holds up to 7 amplifiers, has an audio power supply, battery charger and batteries.
+The FleX-NetTM FX-4000 provides zoned emergency multi-channel audio providing emergency paging and fire evacuation, and an optional firefighters' telephone communication to and from CACF (Central Alarm and Control Facilities) location to all remote telephone handsets.
+The system consists of an Integrated Fire and Audio Network Panel or FX-MNS nodes.
+Each Integrated Fire and Audio Network Panel or FX-MNS contains an audio portion which consists of a QMB-5000N motherboard and card cage which holds an ANC-4000 Audio Network Card, a TNC-5000 Telephone Network Card and up to 4 amplifiers, a fire alarm portion FX-4000MNS Main Chassis, a PS-2040 power supply and batteries.
+The QBB-5001(R) expansion audio cabinet (connected to a Integrated Fire and Audio Network Panel or FX-MNS node) contains a card cage motherboard which holds up to 7 amplifiers, has an audio power supply, battery charger and batteries all housed in an audio backbox enclosure.

-For communication and annunciation there is a microphone for paging, a paging selector panel, firefighters' telephone and associated selector panels all housed in a central enclosure (CACF).
+For communication and annunciation there is a microphone for paging, a paging selector panel, a firefighters' telephone and associated selector panels.
 The master paging and telephone modules are intended for installation in a CACF.
+Note that the paging microphone and firefighters' telephone may be used together or independently, connected to a FleX-NetTM Network Central Alarm and Control Facility (CACF).

-Overall Features
+1.2 Overall Features